-The Service does not have any information indicating that there are any federally listed species in the affected area of this action due to the limited nature of the action, habitat type, disturbed environment, and distance to any known species locations.
+The Service does not have any information indicating that there are any federally listed species in the affected area of this action due to the habitat type, disturbed environment, and distance to any known species locations.
 Therefore, the Service concurs with AHTD's assessment and determination.